312-586-8827

 Like other visitation orders, there are situations in which the court may see fit to modify or terminate your time with your grandchild.
 For example, this may include a significant change in circumstances that impacts the child’s well-being, a direct risk to the child’s safety, or violation of the court’s order.

 Under most circumstances, the adoption of your grandchild will relieve you of any grandparents’ rights in Illinois.
-The adoption process legally severs the relationship between your grandchild and his or her parents, and with that, yours as well.
+The adoption process legally severs the relationship between your grandchild and his or her parents, and with that, you as well.
 If the adoption was by a stepparent or other close relative, the court may consider preserving your right to visitation.

 What Our Clients Are Saying